Seven Ages of Rock: Programme 3: Blank Generation

 "In 1975, New York City was near bankruptcy and no fun at all.
 London was not much better.
 In this tale of two cities, from the worst of times came the best of times: punk rock."
 Punk went back to the roots.
-If people saw a show they should get the feeling that they could do that themselves; that is what rock & roll is all about.
+If people saw a show they should get the feeling that they could do that themselves; that is what rock and roll is all about.
 Punk was DIY; the bands invented themselves, and the punkers made their own clothes.

 The Ramones sang about the street life experiences of kids in Queens.
-The Sex Pistols started with covers of mod classics by The Who, but of course, they soon went DIY too in that respect, although that did not prevent Glen Matlock from letting ABBA's "SOS" inspire him for the guitar riff in "Pretty Vacant".
+The Sex Pistols started with covers of mod classics by The Who, but of course, they soon also went DIY in that respect, although that did not prevent Glen Matlock from letting ABBA's "SOS" inspire him for the guitar riff in "Pretty Vacant".

 Punk was class rage.
 According to Charles Shaar Murray, "The New York punks were bohemians or aspired to be, and the London punks were yobs or aspired to be."
 According to Sex Pistol John Lydon, the indignation was not put on; "We suffer, and you can fuck off for it!"

-Punk was about doing new things, and punk girl bands like Siouxsie and the Banshees and the Slits were new in a new way; Viv Albertine said "We wanted to do our own girlie whalloping thing, and punk was open enough for us to do that."
+Punk was about doing new things, and punk girl bands like Siouxsie and the Banshees and The Slits were new in a new way; Viv Albertine said "We wanted to do our own girlie whalloping thing, and punk was open enough for us to do that."
 And Patti Smith was not only about music, but about language too, almost like a freestyle rapper; "Spitting out something that goes right into your head."